 The Land of Iron programme has undertaken work to conserve and protect the structures still present at the Warren Moor Mine and as a part of that conservation work, drone photogrammetry was used to capture and create a 3D digital model of the chimney.
 This model can be viewed at the Land of Iron Sketchfab page.

 Based on this photogrammetry model, a chimney puzzle has been designed and fabricated out of foam.
 The digital model was imported into computer aided design (CAD) software and an idealized solid chimney model was designed around the photogrammetry model.
 This was then cut up into 24 unique puzzle pieces that all fit together to form the chimney.
-Tom Mutton, the Land of Iron Programme Manager wanted a 7 foot tall foam chimney that children could build from the shoulders of their parents.
+Tom Mutton, the Land of Iron Programme Manager wanted a 7 foot tall foam chimney that children could build while sitting on the shoulders of their parents.
 The initial design of the chimney puzzle resembled a 3D jigsaw puzzle with puzzle pieces that fit together like a jigsaw puzzle.
-While it looked interesting, we were unable to find a foam cutter who could cut these complex shapes.
-So, the chimney puzzle was simplified to produce more squared, block-like puzzle pieces that could be more easily cut by the foam cutter.
-After several iterations with the foam cutter, the puzzle design was completed to be a somewhat stockier version than the slender lines of the original chimney to allow for the constraints of the strength of the foam, the thicker foam walls required and a stockier chimney required to allow it to stand on it's own.
+While the CAD model looked interesting, we were unable to find a foam cutter who could cut these complex shapes.
+So, the chimney puzzle was simplified to produce more squared, block-like puzzle pieces that could be cut more easily by the foam cutter.
+After several design iterations with the foam cutter, the puzzle design was completed to be a somewhat stockier version than the slender lines of the original chimney to allow for the constraints of the strength of the foam, the thicker foam walls required and a stockier chimney required to allow it to stand on its own.